yy96/WhatsYourKindofMovie/index.md

   <img src="pictures/Community_4_tags_wordCloud.jpg" alt="Word cloud of Community 4's tags"/>
   <h5 style="text-align: center;">Word cloud of Community 4's tags</h5>
 </figure>
 As we understand previously, community four is much smaller by size compared to other communities.
 Thus, the tags featured in the word cloud will also be less.
 It is interesting to note that the top 10 important tags shares the same score.
 This means that each of these tags hold equal importance in defining community four.
 Words such as informatics, education, tearjerking, inspirational seems to suggest that community four users tend to movies that are more informative and have educational values.
 In particular, there are quite a number of words that are related to a specifc academic topic such as informatics, crptography and code.
+\n
 > Based on the word clouds generated for each community, the distinct characteristics for each community are highly related to movie genres.
 While each community has its own distinct characteristics, we realise there are some common traints among the communities.
 For example, comedy is seen in both community 1 and 2.
 Thus we are interested to further find the common traits among the communities and the non-common ones.

 #### 5.3.3 Common Tags among Communities